-Wallenius Wilhelmsen Logistics ASA (WWL) is a public limited company organised under Norwegian law.
+Wallenius Wilhelmsen ASA is a public limited company organised under Norwegian law.
 Listed on the Oslo Stock Exchange, the company is subject to Norwegian securities legislation and stock exchange regulations.
-WWL was established in April 2017, by a merger of the jointly owned shipping activities and relevant assets of Wilh.
+Wallenius Wilhelmsen was established in April 2017, by a merger of the jointly owned shipping activities and relevant assets of Wilh.
 Wilhelmsen ASA and Wallenius Lines AB.

-This report is based on the requirements covered in the Norwegian Code of Practice for Corporate Governance (“the code”, dated 30 October 2014 http://www.nues.no), the Public Limited Companies Act and the Norwegian Accounting Act, approved by the board and published as part of the company’s annual report.
-The report is also available on the company’s webpage (https://www.walleniuswilhelmsen.com/investor-relations/).
+This report is based on the requirements covered in the Norwegian Code of Practice for Corporate Governance (“the code”, dated 17 October 2018), the Public Limited Companies Act and the Norwegian Accounting Act, approved by the Board and published as part of the Company’s annual report.
+The report is also available on the Company’s website.

 Comply or explain principle

 In addition to provisions and guidance that in part elaborate on company; accounting; stock exchange; and securities legislations, as well as the Stock Exchange Rules (from 30 November 2005 with later amendments), the code also covers areas not addressed by legislation.
 Built on a “comply or explain” principle, the code requires the Company to justify deviations from its 15 provisions and to describe alternative solutions where and if applicable.